Blogs

 Measuring Head-Mounted Display’s (HMD) Motion-To-Photon (MTP) Latency

 The end consumer expects a comfortable and enjoyable experience from a HMD.
 HMDs' functionality and performance are subject to the product's optical design, sensors, and controllers' features and configuration.
-The overall experience relies on certain specifications that can be listed under comfort and immersion categories.
-Bernard Kress in his book Optical Architectures for Augmented-, Virtual-, and Mixed-Reality Headsets mentions common comfort-related specifications include weight, angular resolution, contrast, IPD coverage and others.
-Some of the immersion-related specifications include FOV, motion-to-photon latency, world locking, HDR and active dimming.
+The overall experience relies on certain specifications that can be listed under the comfort and immersion categories.
+Bernard Kress in his book Optical Architectures for Augmented-, Virtual-, and Mixed-Reality Headsets mentions common comfort-related specifications including weight, angular resolution, contrast, IPD coverage, and others.
+Some of the immersion-related specifications include FOV, motion-to-photon latency, world locking, HDR, and active dimming.

 Motion-to-Photon (MTP) Latency